 It’s important to think about who will be using the website and what they expect.
 The colors for feminine products would likely be different from the colors for kids or males.

-If your client has a logo with the specific color or brand like Coca-Cola uses white and red predominantly, then that will be your priority or start color.
+If your client has a logo with a specific color or brand like Coca-Cola uses white and red predominantly, then that will be your priority or start color.

 Prefer a base color from your branding (logo or company color) like red and white of Coca-Cola.
 However, if you don’t have a brand color or particular color of the logo, pick your color with the help of some tools available for color selection.

 Only one color makes your website slightly boring or dull.
-To make it more attractive, you need accent colors which compliment base color and are used to highlight secondary information on your website.
+To make it more attractive, you need accent colors that compliment the base color and are used to highlight secondary information on your website.

 There are some content/ items that are not so important, but you still want them to highlight.
-For example, Current menu tab, subtitles, quotes etc. To do so, use accent colors.
-But, try to use only 1 or 2 otherwise use of too many accent colors make your website messy and your visitor confused.
+For example, the Current menu tab, subtitles, quotes, etc. To do so, use accent colors.
+But, try to use only 1 or 2 otherwise use of too many accent colors to make your website messy and your visitor confused.